GitTools/GitVersion/docs/input/docs/git-branching-strategies/gitflow.md

 ### Release branches

  * May branch off from: develop
- * Must merge back into: develop and master
+ * Must merge back into: develop and main
  * Branch naming convention: `release-{n}` eg `release-1.2`

 `releaseVersion` => the SemVer extracted from `targetBranch.Name`